pytorch/ios-demo-app/README.md

 ### Model preparation

-The model we are going to use is [Resnet18](https://pytorch.org/hub/pytorch_vision_resnet/), a pre-trained image classification model that has packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
+The model we are going to use is [Resnet18](https://pytorch.org/hub/pytorch_vision_resnet/), a pre-trained image classification model that has been packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
 To install it, run the command below.

 > Before running the command, we highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.